Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/README.md

 # KalaWindow

-**KalaWindow** is a C++20 window library for **Windows**, built for native desktop applications for Windows with support coming for Linux in the future.
+**KalaWindow** is a C++20 window library for Windows and Linux, used for making software and applications.

-**KalaWindow** creates and owns the OpenGL 3.3 context, manages the message loop, handles crashes safely through the crash handler and handles all inputs through the input framework.
-Glad or any other opengl function loaders are not required because **KalaWindow** already provides most common ones for what you would need for OpenGL 3.3 use. **KalaWindow** also provides a comprehensive shader compiler system with helpful uniform functions and for binding the vert/frag/geometry shader as well.
+**KalaWindow** creates and owns the OpenGL 3.3 context and Vulkan 1.3 context, manages the message loop, handles crashes safely through the crash handler and handles all inputs through the input framework.
+Glad or any other opengl function loaders are not required because **KalaWindow** already provides most common ones for what you would need for OpenGL or Vulkan.

-[KalaUI](https://github.com/kalakit/kalaui) is recommended to be used for UI stuff and KalaWindow does not contain any UI systems.

-Features built into **KalaWindow**:
-- windowing with support for multiple windows
-- input (keyboard and mouse)
-- native message loop
-- built in crash handler (previously known as KalaCrashHandler, now only maintained in this repository codebase)
-- OpenGl 3.3 context + gl functions + gl shader compiler

 ---